alexanderywang/tfjs-linear-regression-predictions/README.md

 - Can this be done with supervised learning or unsupervised learning?
 - What is the shape of the input data?
 What should the output data look like?

+- epochs are now dynamic. running 500 does take more time than 50 but is interesting to see the model run
+- sigmoidal layer creates some curve, but not a best fit curve. worth exploring here...

 **Javascript in Machine Learning is relatively new and it's important that users can use your models and ideas interactively in the browser without having to install anything**

 - a good introduction to deep learning is through regression